americanexpress/jest-image-snapshot/README.md

 `toMatchImageSnapshot()` takes an optional options object with the following properties:

 * `customDiffConfig`: Custom config passed [pixelmatch](https://github.com/mapbox/pixelmatch#pixelmatchimg1-img2-output-width-height-options) (See options section)
-  * By default we have set the threshold to 0.01, you can increase that value by passing a customDiffConfig as demonstrated below
+  * By default we have set the threshold to 0.01, you can increase that value by passing a customDiffConfig as demonstrated below.
+Please note the threshold set in the customDiffConfig is the per pixel sensitivity threshold.
 * `customSnapshotIdentifier`: A custom name to give this snapshot.
 If not provided one is computed automatically
 * `noColors`: (default `false`) Removes colouring from console output, useful if storing the results in a file
+* `failureThreshold`: (default `0.01` 1% difference) Sets the threshold that would trigger a failure based on the type selected
+* `failureThresholdType`: (default `percent`) (options `percent`/`pixel`) Sets the type of threshold that would trigger a failure.
+For example, 1% difference or > 500 pixels

 ```javascript
   it('should demonstrate this matcher`s usage with a custom pixelmatch config', () => {